IBM-Bluemix-Docs/mobilepush/push_step_2.md

 1. On the Push Notifications console, select **Configure**.
 2. Select the Web tab.
 	![WebPush Configurations](images/webpush_configure.jpg)
-3. Configure the FCM/GCM API key and the URL of your website that will be registered to receive push notifications.
+3. Configure the FCM API key and the URL of your website that will be registered to receive push notifications.
 4. Click **Save**.
 5. After you have set up the service, you need to [Set up Push service client SDK's](push_step_3.html).